marcprux/universal/README.md

 ## BricBrac

-BricBrac is a support library that contains convenience feautres for serializing instances to an intermediate JSON `Bric` type.
-Swift's `Codable` feature supports serializing and de-serializing instances to JSON Data, **BricBrac** allows these types to be represented in an intermeidate form so they can be examined and manipulated.
+BricBrac is a support library that contains convenience features for serializing instances to an intermediate JSON `Bric` type.
+Swift's `Codable` feature supports serializing and de-serializing instances to JSON Data, **BricBrac** allows these types to be represented in an intermediate form so they can be examined and manipulated.

 ### BricBrac API